pymupdf/PyMuPDF/docs/faq.rst

 ----------

-How to Handle Stencil Masks
+How to Handle Image Masks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Some images in PDFs are accompanied by **stencil masks**.
-In their simplest form stencil masks represent alpha (transparency) bytes stored as separate images.
-In order to reconstruct the original of an image, which has a stencil mask, it must be "enriched" with transparency bytes taken from its stencil mask.
+Some images in PDFs are accompanied by **image masks**.
+In their simplest form, masks represent alpha (transparency) bytes stored as separate images.
+In order to reconstruct the original of an image, which has a mask, it must be "enriched" with transparency bytes taken from its mask.

-Whether an image does have such a stencil mask can be recognized in one of two ways in PyMuPDF:
+Whether an image does have such a mask can be recognized in one of two ways in PyMuPDF:

-1. An item of :meth:`Document.get_page_images` has the general format *[xref, smask, ...]*, where *xref* is the image's :data:`xref` and *smask*, if positive, is the :data:`xref` of a stencil mask.
+1. An item of :meth:`Document.get_page_images` has the general format ``(xref, smask, ...)``, where *xref* is the image's :data:`xref` and *smask*, if positive, is the :data:`xref` of a mask.
-2. The (dictionary) results of :meth:`Document.extract_image` have a key *"smask"*, which also contains any stencil mask's :data:`xref` if positive.
+2. The (dictionary) results of :meth:`Document.extract_image` have a key *"smask"*, which also contains any mask's :data:`xref` if positive.

 If *smask == 0* then the image encountered via :data:`xref` can be processed as it is.